chancejs/chancejs/docs/helpers/capitalize.md

 chance.capitalize(string)
 ```

-Capitalize the first letter of a word
+Capitalize the first letter of a word.

 ```js
 chance.capitalize('bread')